Generativenets/MAGIC/README.md

 pip install torch-geometric
 ```
 </pre>
+It is highly recommanded that you should run our code in colab.

 # Notification
 Notably, MAGIC is a model-agnostic method.
 Any supervised , unsupervised or self-supervised graph learning models can serves as the graph learning model on the original graph.